ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

   * **Horizontal Prototype**: It provides the broad view of the entire system.
 It focuses more on user interface than low-level system functionality, such as database access
   * **Vertical Prototype**: It is more complete elaboration of a single subsystem or function.
 * **Types of prototyping**
   * **Throwaway prototyping**: This type of prototype gets discarded rather than becoming part of the final delivered software.
+When you need to come up with quick hand drawn prototype then the throw-away prototyping is the best choice.
   * **Evolutionary Prototyping**: The objective of this type of prototyping is to build very robust and structured prototype which can be refined later.
   * **Incremental Prototyping**:  Incremental prototyping refers to building multiple functional prototypes of the various sub systems and then integrating all the available prototypes to form a complete system
   * **Extreme prototyping**: This type of prototyping is used for developing web application.
 It breaks down the web devolopment into three phases one after another.
 In the **first phase**, the static prototypes i.e. HTML pages gets developed.
 In the **second phase**, the screens are integrated with the simulated services layer.
 In the **last phase** the actual services are implemented.